 Summer called.
 It wants you to eat all the blueberries.

-- 1 t balsamic vinegar (white or regular)
+- 1 Tablespoon balsamic vinegar white or regular

 - several handfuls of basil

 - oil spray coconut or canola

 - 2 Tablespoon butter or any oil